cloudflare/cloudflare-docs/products/bots/src/content/concepts/bot-score.md

 # Bot scores

-A bot score is an indicator of certainty given to individual requests.
+A bot score is a score from *1* to *99* that indicates how likely that request came from a bot.
 For example, a score of 1 means Cloudflare is quite certain the request was automated, while a score of 99 means Cloudflare is quite certain the request came from a human.

 Bot scores are available to be used in Firewall fields and with Workers to customize application behavior.
 For more details, refer to [Bot Management variables](/reference/bot-management-variables).